roby2014/roby2014.me/_posts/programming-colorlight-ecp5/2022-12-19-programming-a-colorlight-5a-75e-board-ECP5-FPGA-with-open-source-tools.md

 *JUMPER should be on 3.3V, so VCC is 3.3V.*
 *The FPGA needs 3.3V in order to work, but the board itself needs 5V.*

+#### Notes about FTDI232RL

+Using `FTDI232RL` as a JTAG programmer is a bit different from the others, make sure to read the [openFPGALoader documentation about it](https://trabucayre.github.io/openFPGALoader/guide/advanced.html#ft231-ft232-bitbang-mode-and-pins-configuration) (it requires two special arguments (`--pins` and `--cable`)).

+I recommend using my pin map/wires connection, if you did not, you might need to change the `--pins` argument when invoking `openFPGALoader` to send the bitstream.

 ![pinmap](./pinmapping.png)

 This was the result: